-Although a new licensee has taken over this handsome 18th-c inn, all the staff are staying on andno major changes are planned.
-Indeed, recent reports from readers have confirmed that they found pub perfection' here.
-The cosily traditional beamed bar has lots of brass and copper, old-fashioned seats facing a warming log fire, a Jacobean oak settle, a grandfather clock, and gin traps, old farm tools and black and white pictures of Romaldkirk on the walls.
-Black Sheep and Thwaites Original on handpump, ten wines by the glass, organic fruit juices and pressed vegetable juices.
-The smart brasserie-style Crown Room (bar food is served in here, too) has large cartoons of french waiters, big old wine bottles and high-backed dining chairs.
-The hall has farm tools, wine maps and other interesting prints, along with a photograph (taken by a customer) of the Hale Bopp comet over the interesting old village church.
-There's also an oak-panelled restaurant.
-Pleasantly positioned tables outside look out over the village green with its original stocks and water pump.
-The exceptional Bowes Museum and High Force waterfall are close by and the owners provide an in-house guide for days out in the area, and a [I]Walking in Teesdale[I] book.
-This is a lovely place to stay.
+This handsome 18th-c inn is a lovely place to stay, with plenty to see in the surrounding area.
+The cosily traditional beamed bar area has lots of brass and copper, old-fashioned seats facing a warming log fire, a Jacobean oak settle, a grandfather clock, and gin traps, old farm tools and black and white pictures of Romaldkirk on the walls.
+Black Sheep and Thwaites Original and Wainwright on handpump, ten wines by the glass, 14 malt whiskies and organic fruit juices.
+The hall has farm tools, wine maps and other interesting prints, along with a photograph (taken by a customer) of the Hale-Bopp comet over the interesting old village church.
+There's also a cosy little snug with sofas and armchairs around a woodburning stove, and an oak-panelled restaurant.
+Pleasantly positioned tables outside look out to the village green with its original stocks and water pump.
+The exceptional Bowes Museum and High Force waterfall are nearby and the owners provide an in-house guide for days out in the area, and a [I]Walking in Teesdale[I] book.

 Good Pub Guide Food